pingcap/blog/chaos-practice-in-tidb.md

 ---
-title: From Chaos to Order: Tools and Techniques for Testing TiDB, A Distributed NewSQL Database
+title: From Chaos to Order -- Tools and Techniques for Testing TiDB, A Distributed NewSQL Database
 author: ['Siddon Tang']
 date: 2018-04-14
 summary: As an open source distributed NewSQL Hybrid Transactional/Analytical Processing (HTAP) database, TiDB contains the most important asset of our customers--their data.
 One of the fundamental and foremost requirements of our system is to be fault-tolerant.
 But how do you ensure fault tolerance in a distributed database?
 This article covers the top fault injection tools and techniques in Chaos Engineering, as well as how to execute Chaos practices in TiDB.